stccenter/STCenterDocs/docs/source/anaconda-install.rst

     :height: 250px
     :alt: Choose folder for Anaconda installation

 8. Choose whether to add Anaconda to your PATH environment variable.
-I checked the box so it can help me run Anaonda in Command Prompt.
+I checked the box so I would be able to run Anaonda in Command Prompt.
 9. Choose whether to register Anaconda as your default Python.
 It is recommended to leave this box checked.

 .. image:: ../images/anaconda.step8&9.png